SyndicateProtocol/syndicate-appchains/documentation/testnet/ingestor.md

 ## Docker Compose

-Run your ingestors in docker, using the provided `./docker/ingestor-docker-compose.yml` file.
+Run your ingestors in Docker, using the provided `./docker/ingestor-docker-compose.yml` file.
 Replace all of the templated values.
 Some of the values come from Syndicate, others will be your own values.

-After running that docker compose file, the container logs will track the ingesting progress and indicate when the websocket is ready to use.
+After running that Docker Compose file, the container logs will track the ingesting progress and indicate when the websocket is ready to use.